tayloraswift/swift-ip/README.md

 The swift-nio library provides a multi-platform [`SocketAddress`](https://swiftinit.org/docs/swift-nio/niocore/socketaddress) type, but it is heap-allocated and reference-counted, and requires linking against the entire `NIOCore` module.
 This makes it unsuitable as a high-performance currency type for purposes such as firewall implementations or metrics collection.

+## Who is using swift-ip?

+The [Swiftinit](https://swiftinit.org) documentation index currently uses the swift-ip library to verify clients (such as Googlebot and GitHub Webhooks) and combat abuse.

 ## License

 The swift-ip library is Apache 2.0 licensed.